 I’m not sure if it’s like this for most people, but for me, it used to be so easy to form negative and undermining thoughts regarding my accomplishments and capabilities.
 I used to reflect on things that I’ve accomplished with thoughts like, “I’m so bad at [insert skill here] I don’t know how I got an A in that class,” or, “Brittany is already ten steps ahead of me in our career field, and we’re the same age!”
 Even for goals I’ve set for the future, I remember consistently having thoughts that put limits on my abilities.

-Considering all of the positivity and support I have in my life through family, friends, and random acquaintences, I came to the conclusion that these thoughts were based on nothing more than my own cloud of negativity.
+Considering all of the positivity and support I have in my life through family, friends, and random acquaintances, I came to the conclusion that these thoughts were raining from my own cloud of negativity.
 I’ve acquired three main methods of dealing with negative thoughts that I use as needed.
 With enough repetition, I eventually started thinking more positive thoughts than negative ones, which is a much better use of my time.

 - Write a Personal Résumé.